e271828e/Flight.jl/prototypes/kernel/NOTES.md

   what `t₀ = t` spends.
 Legality is the §14 table's: `initialized` and `stopped`, with `built` refused for want of committed stores and `running` refused by the §11.3 freeze, all as one `ServiceLifecycle`.

+- **One plan, one shape, many trees.** A plan compiled from a condition tree lands, from a *second* tree of that shape with other values everywhere, the same four homes the dynamic walk lands from that second tree — flat buffer, discrete store, mode store and both root-input cells compared whole.
+The plan holds lenses, not the values it was shown, and its type carries the tree type it was compiled from.
+- **The specialized write is free.** `apply!(ex, plan, tree)` allocates zero over the four-home fixture — the prefix sweep, the flat-buffer write, both stores as whole values and both root-input scatters — with the tree handed in already built.
+Building it is the caller's cost, and it is *not* free here: an `at` node holds a `String`, so any tree carrying one is not isbits, and this fixture's construction measures 912 bytes — §14.2's "rebuilding the tree per trim iteration is stack-only construction" does not hold for a tree with `at` prefixes as things stand, which is recorded here rather than papered over.
+  The register is measured where its own work is.
+- **The store merge is the composite's.** A baseline authoring one field of a store and a patch authoring the other both survive the write, because the plan is compiled from the composite tree and the merge base is the declared defaults.
+A plan over the patch alone would reset the baseline's field to its default, which is the trap the composite exists to avoid.
+- **Shape drift is structured, and nothing is written.** A tree of another type reaches the fallback and names both types; a tree of the right type with a different `at` prefix at the same position reaches the `===` sweep and names the position and both strings.
+Either way the executor is bit-for-bit what it was before the call.
+- **The converter is the destination leaf type, and it is baked.** A plain `Float64` leaf into a seeded activation's `x` reads back with zero partials — the embedding that is exact for a value held at the operating point — and a leaf already at the activation's scalar reads back with its partials intact.
+  A decision variable authored into a discrete `s`, frozen `Float64` at every activation, is refused at resolution with the clause that says why, and the nominal activation's own refusals are unchanged.

 ## Stand-in retirement history